-There are no lack of web designers in the UK and what a web deisnger costs will vary depending on where you live.
-Whether its your Uncle Pete who can “give it a go” using Front Page and Dreamweaver, or the 12 year old kid next door.
+There is no lack of web designers in the UK.
+A web designers costs will vary depending on where you live.
+Whether it’s your Uncle Pete who can “give it a go” using Front Page and Dreamweaver, or the 12 year old kid next door.
 Web design is a common hobby for many.
 Thereby, good professional web designers are hard to find.
 However the web design cost can vary dramatically from freelancer to agency.

 Try and look at it from your potential customer’s perspective, if you have a free website, does that suggest your business has been successful?
 Does a cheap website suggest you have had little business success and this is the reason you haven’t invested in a professional web site design.

 So maybe you have concluded paying for a website design is a cost effective solution.
 Before we take a look at how much it costs to build a website for a small business in the UK, let’s first look at a common misconception.

 Maybe the problem lies with the fact you hear of small business owners being ripped off.
 Like car salesmen, there are website sharks that are charging 10k for a basic website and getting away with it.
 I have to say these guys are disappearing as Google is basing a lot more search results on actual reviews and not clever SEO (Search Engine Optimisation) tricks.